UniversityPCCare/gsx-rest-php/README.md

 - `REST_BASE_URL`: The base URL used for making calls to the REST API, found in eServiceCentral
 - `ACCEPT_LANGUAGE`: The `Accept-Language` header.
 Default is en_US.
 Other options are available, found in eServiceCentral

-Until Apple completely replaces the SOAP API, this library will implement all legacy SOAP functions as well.
+The SOAP API is deprecated and will be removed from this library. ~~Until Apple completely replaces the SOAP API, this library will implement all legacy SOAP functions as well.
-The SOAP API requires the following parameters:
+The SOAP API requires the following parameters~~:

 - `SOAP_CERT_PATH`: Path to the certificate bundle in `.pem` format.
 Like `REST_CERT_PATH`, this is the "chain.pem" certificate provided by Apple, with your private key appended.
 Note that you must request separate certificates, one